eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 To scale a deployment, we can simply change the number of replicas in the manifest file, and then apply the changes using `kubectl apply -f <manifest-file>`.

 ### Service type: LoadBalancer
 Similar to pods, deployments can also be exposed using services.
-For all practical purposes, deployments are used alongwith services.
+For all practical purposes, deployments are used along with services.
 We have seen how to expose a pod using a service type ClusterIP.
 This service type is only accessible from within the cluster.
 We have also seen how to expose a pod using a service type NodePort.
 This service type is accessible from the internet, but only on the port that is exposed on the worker nodes.
 We do not expect the users to know the IP addresses of our worker nodes.